Alpaca birthing season

 Frequently Asked Questions

 Where are you located?
-We are located in Wollombi Valley, in the sleepy hamlet of Laguna.
-We are lucky to be surrounded by national parks and state forests.
-It feels remote and is very different from Pokolbin, which has extensive vineyards and is a lovely 40-minute drive.
-We are in the wilderness, appreciate nature, and love it like that.
+We are located in Wollombi Valley, near the quaint hamlet of Laguna.
+We are fortunate to be surrounded by national parks and state forests.
+There is only one café, bar, and restaurant here; the Trading Post Laguna and Wollombi Village is only ten minutes away.
+We are under 5 km from the Trading Post Laguna.
+This area feels remote and is very different from Pokolbin, which has extensive vineyards and is just a lovely 40-minute drive away.
+We embrace the wilderness, appreciate nature, and love it as it is.

 [ Vehicle access ] The road to our farm is a dirt track with potholes surrounded by thick bushland.
 Although a short, steep section exists, any standard 2WD car can easily navigate it.
 Confident drivers have no issues.
 If you have modified your car or have a low sports car, then it's at your own risk.
 Sport cars and low-modified cars are not recommended.
 Drive 20 km to protect our wildlife, as wombats, roos, and lyrebirds live here.